ravish-tech/DXCLondonCodingClub/09-05-2017/Readme.md

 You can use any language you like.
 Answers will be disclosed during the meeting and posted here later.

 ### Problem 1
 Fibnocci series is a series of numbers in which next number is formed by adding the last two numbers.
-First two numbers of the series are 1.
+First two numbers of the series are always 1.

-For e.g. 1, 1, 2, 3, 5, 8, 13 and so on.
+Fibnocci seriese = 1, 1, 2, 3, 5, 8, 13 and so on.
 Below is how its calculated.

 | |1|2|3|4|5|6|7|8|
 |-|-|-|-|-|-|-|-|-|
 ||||1+1=|1+2=|2+3=|3+5=|5+8=|8+13=|
 |Series|1|1|2|3|5|8|13|21|

 As we can see above 5th number in this serise is 5.